StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/DROP_FUNCTION.md

 ## Description

-Deletes a custom function.
+Drops a custom function.
 The function can only be deleted when its name and parameter type are consistent.

 Only the owner of the custom function have the permissions to delete the function.